 What we don’t: Not as beautifully made or warm as the Hestra Heli.

 Swany’s X-Cell is not a new glove by any stretch, but its classic design has been lauded over the years for its resort skiing prowess.
-Made with tough leather covering the back of the hand and a reinforced palm, the dexterous Swany makes it easy grip a zipper pull on a jacket or keep hold of your ski poles at full tilt.
+Made with tough leather covering the back of the hand and a reinforced palm, the dexterous Swany makes it easy to grip a zipper pull on a jacket or keep hold of your ski poles at full tilt.
 The gauntlet on the X-Cell isn’t as simple to operate as the Black Diamond Guide above, but it’s functional and does a fine job sealing out snow and cold gusts of wind.

-See the Men's Swany X-Cell 2.1 Glove See the Women's Swany X-Cell 2.1 Glove
+See the Men's Swany X-Cell Glove See the Women's Swany X-Cell Glove

-12. Outdoor Research Arete II Gore-Tex ($109)
+15. Outdoor Research Arete II Gore-Tex ($109)

-Outdoor Research Arete II Gore-Tex ski gloveCuff style: Gauntlet
+OR Arete II GTX GlovesCuff style: Gauntlet

 Shell: Nylon